presleyschumacher/07-streaming-data-final-project/README.md

 *	Sepsis
 *	Stroke

 The assessment of patients with acute chest pain in the emergency room is a time-consuming diagnostic challenge.
-Recently, it’s been shown that measurements of the cardiac-specific proteins Troponin T and Troponin I are superior to conventional measurement for the detection of minor myocardial injury.
+Recently, it’s been shown that measurements of the cardiac-specific proteins Troponin T and Troponin I are superior to conventional measurement for the detection of even minor injury to the heart.

 The use of troponin measurements in the emergency room is impaired by the limited availability of analytic techniques and long turnover times.

-There are newly developed bedside test kits that provide qualitative results within 15 to 20 minutes.
-Studies have shown that these tests, while not yet perfect, result in more accurate diagnoses than do previous, more-time consuming methods and allow safer and more rapid decision making for patients with critical chest pain.

 ## The Project